Madsen Red Lake Gold Project: Overview

 In some ways, the Madsen deposits seem atypical in that they are strongly overprinted by deformation and metamorphism rather than being syn- to post-peak metamorphic.
 The age of D1 deformation and gold mineralization, however, is poorly constrained and if the overprinting deformation is unravelled from the Madsen deposits, they closely fit the orogenic gold deposit model including an association with crustal scale structures and an association with pervasive structurally-controlled carbonate alteration and quartz-carbonate.

-- See the National Instrument 43-101 technical report entitled “Madsen Gold Project Technical Report, Feasibility Study for the Madsen Deposit and Preliminary Economic Assessment for the Fork, Russet South and Wedge Deposits Red Lake, Ontario, Canada” with an effective date of February 5, 2019 for complete details, available on the Company’s website at www.puregoldmining.ca or Sedar profile at www.sedar.com or Click here to download the Technical Report for the Madsen Gold Project, Red Lake, Ontario, Canada
+- See the National Instrument 43-101 technical report entitled “Madsen Gold Project Technical Report, Feasibility Study for the Madsen Deposit, Red Lake, Ontario, Canada” with an effective date of February 5, 2019 and dated July 5, 2019 for complete details, available on the Company’s website at www.puregoldmining.ca or Sedar profile at www.sedar.com or Click here to download the Technical Report for the Madsen Gold Project, Red Lake, Ontario, Canada

 Phil Smerchanski, P.Geo, Vice President Exploration of the Company, is a Qualified Person within the meaning of NI 43-101.
 Mr. Smerchanski has reviewed and verified that the technical information contained herein is accurate and approves of the written disclosure of the same.

-The existing infrastructure on-site at Madsen Gold Project combined with the high-grade mineral resources contributes to a robust project.
+The existing infrastructure on-site at Madsen Red Lake Gold Project combined with the high-grade mineral resources contributes to a robust project.

-The Madsen Gold Project was the second largest historic producer in Red Lake over a 38 year period and was rebuilt, permitted, and mined briefly in the late 1990’s.
+The Madsen Red Lake Gold Project was the second largest historic producer in Red Lake over a 38 year period and was rebuilt, permitted, and mined briefly in the late 1990’s.

 Madsen is located approximately ten kilometres southwest of the town of Red Lake, Ontario.
 Located on patented claims, there is year-round access to the property via Ontario Highway 618.
 Numerous secondary roads transect the 4,700 hectare property providing simple access for exploration programs.

-- Tailings management facility; Existing Environmental Compliance Approval allows for operation of a 1,089 tonne per day operation
+- Tailings management facility; Existing Environmental Compliance Approval based on a 1,089 tonne per day operation

 - 5 compartment,1,275 metre deep shaft and headframe